top of page

 These toads can be found in a variety of

 habitats.
-They prefer sandy soil for burrowing, located in places such as beaches or sand prairies.
-Enjoying low lying areas, they are common in river valleys.
-Fowler’s toads can also be found near bodies of water, in open woodlands, meadows, and urban or suburban yards.
+They prefer sandy soil for burrowing, such as beaches or river valleys.
+Fowler’s toads can also be found in woodlands, meadows, and urban or suburban yards.

 Behavior